-Lorella Bertani is a lawyer, member of the Geneva Bar, she has been acting as Deputy Judge of the Geneva Criminal Court since 2011.
-She has also been President of the Board of the “Grand Theatre” in Geneva since 2007.
-Before that, she also took many other responsibilities: she was a member of the High Judiciary Council, Member of the Admissions Board for the diplomatic service for eight years and first Vice-President of the Board of Geneva International Airport.
+Lorella Bertani is a lawyer, and a member of the Geneva Bar.
+Since 2011 she has been the Deputy Judge of the Geneva Criminal Court and since 2007 she has been the President of the Board of the “Grand Theatre” in Geneva.
+Before that, she also held many other positions of responsibility: she was a member of the High Judiciary Council, a Member of the Admissions Board for the diplomatic service for eight years and the first Vice-President of the Board of Geneva's international airport.